 2. Chemistry in Action (written examination) - Introduces more of the principles that underpin chemistry and looks at the applications of these principle and those that have been developed in unit 1.

-3.Investigative and Practical Skills (Centre Assessed) - The practical and investigative skills are centre assessed through an Investigative Skills Assignment (ISA) and ongoing Practical Skills Assessment (PSA)
+3.Investigative and Practical Skills (Centre Assessed) - The practical and investigative skills are centre assessed through an Investigative Skills Assignment (EMPA) and ongoing Practical Skills Assessment (PSA)